kathamer/MuchToolkit/README.md

 After that, type `pip3 install pyqrcode`

-Then type `git clone https://github.com/DylanHamer/MuchToolkit`
+Then type `git clone https://github.com/DylanHamer/MuchToolkit` or download the ZIP at https://github.com/DylanHamer/MuchToolkit

 Then just type `python3 MuchToolkit.py` to run MuchToolkit